niragam/Assembly-Number-Guessing-game/README.md

 # Number Guessing Game (Assembly)

 This project is a simple number guessing game implemented in x86-64 assembly.
-The game prompts the user to input a seed for generating a random number and allows up to M guesses(M set to 5) to correctly identify the random number between 0 and N.(N set to 10) The program terminates either when the user guesses the number correctly or runs out of attempts.
+The game prompts the user to input a seed for generating a random number and allows up to M guesses (M set to 5) to correctly identify the random number between 0 and N (N set to 10).
+The program terminates either when the user guesses the number correctly or runs out of attempts.

 ## Requirements
 - GCC compiler (for assembling and linking the program)